-Issue ten already, and just in time for the 📱 X!
-So far I’m having fun writing this, although still struggling a bit with finding the time.
+Issue ten already!
+I’m having fun so far writing this, although still struggling a bit with finding the time.

-Things that were much praised elsewhere but are by now getting a bit oldish.
+Things that were much praised elsewhere but are getting oldish.
 Since I haven’t gotten to them yet, might as well include this week: